This is a review of the Nemo Hornet Tent 2023.

 Is the Nemo Hornet Footprint worth it?

-A much better and cheaper option is to use Tyvek (used in building insulation) or polycro (used as painters plastic) which can be purchased at building suppliers.
+A much better and cheaper option is to use Tyvek (used in building insulation) or polypro (used as painter’s plastic) which can be purchased at building suppliers.
 Just cut it to the required size.
-They are tough, waterproof and ultralight.
+They are tough, waterproof, and ultralight.

 Cost vs Value

-The Nemo Hornet is a great tent for bikepacking or bicycle touring.
-The green colour helps it blend in while stealth camping which is a regular thing for most people bickepacking and bicycle touring.
+The Nemo Hornet is a great tent for Bikepacking or bicycle touring.
+The green color helps it blend in while stealth camping which is a regular thing for most people Bikepacking and bicycle touring.